 The Calm of Mindful Eating

-Once again, “Clean desk drawer” made it to my New Year’s Resolutions this year–but it felt different this time.
+Time and time again, “Clean desk drawer” made it to my New Year’s Resolutions.
+But this time, I took a different approach.

 P.S.
 Check this out!
 When I was cleaning out my drawer, I found several props and finger puppets that I had picked up at various events and stuck in the drawer just in case I need to lighten my mood!
 I wonder what oddities you’ll find when you clean our your metaphorical junk drawer?